-All collected and analyzed documents were publicly available in text format as books or website information, and there were no confidentiality issues.
-As most of the documents above were originally written in Chinese, the key information subject to data analysis was translated into English.
+All collected and analysed documents were publicly available in text format as books or website information, and there were no confidentiality issues.
+As most of the docu-ments above were originally written in Chinese, the key information subject to data analysis was translated into English.
 To improve the reliability of the translation, the researcher cross-checked the translation with two other researchers who could read both Chinese and English.
-The names of specific HVE institutes were translated according to the names shown on their official websites.
+The names of specific HVE institutes were translated accor-ding to the names shown on their official websites.
 In translation, some of these names may appear to denote universities or technical colleges, but in Chinese, they belong to higher vocational institutes.
 The websites and publications listed above were issued or compiled by the government and are annually updated by the government.

-There are three possible approaches to document analysis: 1) analyzing the content of documents, 2) analyzing documents as commentary in context, and 3) analyzing documents as actors in context (Miller & Alvarado, 2005).
+There are three possible approaches to document analysis: 1) analysing the content of docum-ents, 2) analysing documents as commentary in context and 3) analysing documents as actors in context (Miller & Alvarado, 2005).
 In this study, all three approaches were used.

 First, all of the relevant documents were collected and filed.
-To ensure the comprehensiveness of the analysis (Jordanova, 2000), a broad range of documents was selected.
+To ensure the comprehend-siveness of the analysis (Jordanova, 2000), a broad range of documents was selected.
 The selected documents included government policies and regulations at national and provincial levels, annual statistics, yearbooks and institutional rankings published by the government, and documents reporting on news and events at HVE institutes.
 They were selected from library resources and using an online search engine.
 As Howell and Prevenier (2001) noted, researchers must purposefully select documents that contain information relevant to the aim of the research.
-Therefore, only relevant documents were chosen for this study, and they were re-organized by theme and timeline.
+Therefore, only relevant documents were chosen for this study, and they were re-organised by theme and time-line.
 Third, the history of HVE was summarised, reviewed, interpreted and crosschec-ked using multiple sources of data.
 Third, the main activities of China's HVE institutes were identified from the institutes' official websites and then compared to find common themes across the cases.
 The main activities listed in news and events reports on the websites of the selected HVE institutes (either in Chinese or in English) were summarised.
-The activities were listed and categorized in one Excel file.
-The categories of internationalization activities included receiving foreign delegations, outbound visits, student/staff exchange programs, double degree programs, school-indu-stry internships, overseas internships, international conferences, international publications, and Belt and Road activities.
+The activities were listed and categorised in one Excel file.
+The categories of internationalisation activities included receiving foreign delegations, outbo-und visits, student/staff exchange programmes, double degree programmes, school-indu-stry internships, overseas internships, international conferences, international publications and Belt and Road activities.

 Researchers conducting document analysis must consider certain aspects of the social context (Finnegan, 1996).
-In this study, our interpretation was qualitative, enabling us to obtain an indepth understanding of the phenomena (Patton, 2002).
-When analyzing the documents, both content and context were considered (Atkinson et al., 2001).
+In this study, our interpretation was qualitative, enabling us to obtain an in-depth understanding of the phenomena (Patton, 2002).
+When analysing the documents, both content and context were considered (Atkinson et al., 2001).

-Content analysis was performed by listing and reviewing all of the statistics, regulation-ns, and policies; context analysis was conducted by cross-checking certain policies and their major purposes on a specific timeline.
-To ensure the reliability of the study, key terms and concepts were reviewed, discussed, and cross-checked by the researchers.
+Content analysis was performed by listing and reviewing all of the statistics, regulation-ns and policies; context analysis was conducted by cross-checking certain policies and their major purposes on a specific timeline.
+To ensure the reliability of the study, key terms and concepts were reviewed, discussed and cross-checked by the researchers.
 The policies and regulations issued by the government and their implementation by institutes were also cross-checked.